iStockphoto.com / Sean Pavone

 In DepthWalt Disney World® Resort shaped the young city of Orlando into one of the world's most popular leisure travel destinations.
 On average, nearly two-thirds of domestic visitors head for the theme parks.
 But while Disney is the centerpiece of Orlando's appeal, the City Beautiful delivers more than fantasy and fast rides.

-Hike, bike or take to the water at dozens of county and state parks.
+Hike, bike or take to the water at dozens of natural parks.
 Wild Florida—in all its natural splendor—is closer than you think.
-Botanical gardens, meandering waterways and swampy wetlands with exotic wildlife were early tourist draws, and still are.
+Botanical gardens, meandering waterways and swampy wetlands with exotic wildlife were early tourist draws, and are still fun places to go outside of the theme parks.
 Since 1949, Gatorland has thrilled onlookers with dangerous stunts pitting man against reptile.

 Orlando began as a small settlement with a cattle ranch and a trading post; by 1890 the “cow town” had expanded, with all the trappings of 19th-century success.
 The postwar period ushered in dynamic growth.
-Kennedy Space Center created new jobs, and the resulting economic activity spawned new businesses.
-KSC entered the tourism race when it opened its visitors complex in 1967, taking its first small step towards becoming a major attraction.
+Kennedy Space Center created jobs and even entered the tourism race when it opened its visitors complex in 1967.

 Bolstered by Walt Disney World® Resort's success, Orlando evolved into a theme park mecca.
 On the heels of triumphs in San Diego, Calif., and Aurora, Ohio, SeaWorld creators opened a third park in Florida in 1973.
 Decades later, SeaWorld Orlando gained two sister parks: Discovery Cove Orlando, an interactive dolphin encounter, and Aquatica, a water park.
 Universal Studios Florida debuted in the summer of 1990.
 Within 10 years, Universal made the leap from single theme park to Universal Orlando Resort, a multifaceted family vacation destination with hotels, restaurants and nightlife.

-Those who think a trip to Orlando is all about kids are in for a surprise.
-Orlando's cosmopolitan population supports a milieu of cultural museums, spa resorts and celebrity chef-helmed restaurants.
+Those who think a vacation trip to Orlando is all about kids are in for a surprise.
+Orlando's cosmopolitan population supports a milieu of cultural museums and places to eat that include celebrity chef-helmed restaurants.
 The city also hosts exciting sports events ranging from Orlando Magic basketball games to the PGA's Arnold Palmer Invitational at the legend's own Bay Hill Club.

 By CarOrlando is laced with busy thoroughfares.
 Primary among these is I-4, a trans-Florida route that combines direct travel through the city with strategic controlled access.
 From the Daytona Beach area it forks off I-95 and enters Orlando on the northeast side; from the Gulf Coast it comes from Tampa, passing Walt Disney World® Resort and entering town from the southwest.